atomisthq/docs/docs/developer/aspects.md

 const funcName: ExtractFingerprint<EngineData> = async p => { ... }
 ```

-[The `ExtractFingerprint` method](https://atomist.github.io/sdm-pack-fingerprints/modules/_lib_machine_aspect_.html#extractfingerprint) takes in our project, and returns an array of fingerprints (or `undefined` if nothing is found).
+[An `ExtractFingerprint` function](https://atomist.github.io/sdm-pack-fingerprints/modules/_lib_machine_aspect_.html#extractfingerprint) takes in our project, and returns an array of fingerprints (or `undefined` if nothing is found).

-There's no special sauce necessary, as Atomist provides methods for all sorts of file detection and parsing ([there's a tutorial on code transforms](/developer/first-transform/) has more information on this).
+There's no special sauce necessary, as Atomist provides [methods](project.md) for all sorts of file detection and parsing ([the tutorial on code transforms](/developer/first-transform/) has more information on this).
 First, let's grab that package.json file:

 ```typescript
 const file = await p.getFile("package.json");